morrowwolf/Barony13/.github/CONTRIBUTING.md

 * Changes to the `/config` tree must be made in a way that allows for updating server deployments while preserving previous behaviour.
 This is due to the fact that the config tree is to be considered owned by the user and not necessarily updated alongside the remainder of the code.
 The code to preserve previous behaviour may be removed at some point in the future given the OK by maintainers.

 * Put spaces in-between your math, logic, & bitwise operators.
 Our host is colourblind and ergo is not reading your code with a decent mark-up.
 Please be kind to him.

+* Yes, we know that the files have a tonne of mixed Windows and Linux line endings.
+Attempts to fix this have been met with less than stellar success, and as such we have decided to give up caring until there comes a time when it matters.
+Therefore, EOF settings of main repo are forbidden territory one must avoid wandering into, at risk of losing body and/or mind to the Git gods.

 ## Porting features/sprites/sounds/tools from other codebases